dora-metrics/pelorus/docs/GettingStarted/QuickstartTutorial.md

 # Pelorus Demo

+**NOTE** This demo is based on the Pelorus Helm chart installation which is now deprecrated.
+Please also refer to the [Pelorus Operator demo](https://github.com/konveyor/pelorus/tree/master/demo)

 For Pelorus installation to monitor your application's workflow, please skip this Demo and jump straight to the [Installation](../Installation/) and [Configuration](../configuration/PelorusCore/) part of the documentation.

 In this demo, you will